Dominate Old School RuneScape

 - Sand Snake

 - The Kendal

 - Tree Spirit

 - Black Demon

 If you do not wish to use the Nightmare Zone, then you can train on Yaks, found in Neitiznot, or by playing the Pest Control minigame, which also offers a cash reward and the ability to purchase the Void Knight Armour set and Helms, a very useful set of gear for later in the game—useful for most high leveled PVM content!

 There are two other melee training methods to talk about.
 Firstly, Slayer.

-Thank you for reading my Melee 1–99 guide - I hope it helps you achieve to the max and if you have any questions, please feel free to ask them below.
-Check out some of my other guides too if you're stuck!
+Thank you for reading my Melee 1–99 guide!
+I hope it helps you achieve max stats and if you have any questions, please feel free to ask them below.
+Check out some of my other guides, too, if you're stuck!